Cooper Flagg: Professional career

+On January 29, 2026, in a loss to the Charlotte Hornets, Flagg recorded a double-double by scoring a then-career-high 49 points, paired with 10 rebounds, three assists and a single block, tallying the then-record for the most points by a teenager in NBA history, surpassing Cliff Robinson who had scored 45 in a 1980 game.
+It was the highest scoring performance by a rookie since Trae Young in 2019.
+On February 3, Flagg put up 36 points, nine rebounds and six assists in a 110–100 loss to the Boston Celtics.
+He also became the first teenager to put up three consecutive 30-point games in NBA history.
+On April 3, Flagg put up a career-high 51 points in a 138–127 loss to the Orlando Magic.
+He became the youngest player in NBA history to score 50-plus points, doing so at 19 years and 103 days old and surpassing the previous record set by Brandon Jennings at 20 years and 52 days old.
+He also became the first teenager to score 50-plus points in a game in NBA history.
+On April 5, he recorded 45 points, eight rebounds and nine assists in a 134–128 win over the Los Angeles Lakers.
+He became the first rookie since Allen Iverson in 1997 to record back-to-back 40-point games, and reached 40 or more points for the fourth time, surpassing James for the most such games by a teenager.
+On April 27, it was announced that Flagg had won the Rookie of the Year award, edging out former Duke teammate Kon Knueppel by 12 more first place votes.
+He became the second-youngest player to win the award behind LeBron James.
+On May 20, Flagg was selected to the NBA All-Rookie First Team.

 National team career

 Flagg played for the United States under-17 basketball team at the 2022 FIBA Under-17 Basketball World Cup.
-He was named to the All-Tournament Team after averaging 9.3 points, 10 rebounds, 2.9 blocked shots, and 2.4 steals per game as the United States won the gold medal.
-Flagg scored 10 points with 17 rebounds, eight steals, and four blocked shots in a 79–67 win over Spain in the final.
+He was named to the All-Tournament Team after averaging 9.3 points, 10 rebounds, 2.9 blocked shots and 2.4 steals per game as the United States won the gold medal.
+Flagg scored 10 points with 17 rebounds, eight steals and four blocked shots in a 79–67 win over Spain in the final.
 He was named the 2022 USA Basketball Male Athlete of the Year for his performance in the Under-17 World Cup and is the youngest player to win the award.

 Flagg was named to the USA Select Team to practice with the United States men's national team in preparation for the 2024 Summer Olympics.